Death Valley Hiking & Camping

 Hike through the Funeral Mountains to colorful badlands

 After breakfast, we hike across the foothills of the Funeral Mountains to the multicolored badlands of Twenty Mule Team Canyon and Golden Canyon.
 We begin at 1,800' before descending below sea level through a maze of canyons to a viewpoint overlooking the Death Valley saltpan.
 Our guides take time to point out the landscape's fascinating geological features and enlighten us on the natural history of this unique ecosystem.
-S’mores by the campfire tonight!
+After our hike we return to camp and enjoy dinner by the campfire.
 All meals included.

 Hiking: 10 miles, Elevation gain/loss: +300’ / -1,900’, Terrain: cross-country through open desert and narrow canyons.
 Some rock scrambling.